Sun Fast 30 One Design: Design

+Construction

+Jeanneau builds the boat and provides marketing, distribution and technical support, while Multiplast handles the design prototyping, preform and mold construction, startup of class association organization, racing program and sales oversight.

 The boat is designed and constructed to be more ecologically sustainable than past boats.
 It is built using Elium thermoplastic resin especially for boat construction, which was developed over three years by Arkema in conjunction with Jeanneau's parent company, the Bénéteau Group.
 Elium is made from 20% recycled material and is 100% recyclable.
 This allows production waste to be reused and also means the boats themselves are recyclable.

-The Sun Fast 30 One Design is a racing keelboat, built predominantly of Elium thermoplastic resin.
-It has a 9/10 fractional sloop rig with a bowsprit, a semi-scow plumb stem, an open transom, twin transom-hung rudders controlled by a single tiller and a fixed fin keel with a weighted bulb.
-It displaces 5952 lb and carries 2205 lb of ballast.

-The boat has a draft of 6.56 ft with the standard keel.